ollihoo/multithread/docs/metrics.md

 ## Technical Overview
 This project uses actuator package by Spring Boot to do measurement.
-The goal is to show metrics in a grafana board.

 The way from Spring Boot to grafana is this one:
 * use Spring Boot actuator; it offers a jolokia interface that is used